Anxiety: Symptoms, Causes and How to Manage It

 Can anxiety be cured?

 Anxiety disorders can be effectively managed to the point where they no longer interfere with your life.
 Many people experience full remission with appropriate treatment.
-CBT in particular produces lasting improvements.
+CBT in particular produces lasting improvements, and nervous system regulation techniques help maintain calm between sessions.

 Is anxiety common in India?